-I am an experienced, accredited, counsellor working in both clinical and private settings.
+I am an experienced, accredited, counsellor.
 I offer various therapeutic approaches dependent on clients needs and can help with a wide range of issues.
-My private practice is based in the centre of St Albans so is easily accessible to all with ample parking.
+My private practice is based in St Albans so is easily accessible to all with ample parking.
 I also offer online sessions for clients who live out of the area or prefer that medium.

 What can counselling help with?